dbrickma/NLP/README.md

-# pythonfun is my journey through python projects to better understand the language.
-Enjoy!
+# This file is dedicated to natural language processing in python.